SteveBarnett/human-centred/_posts/2021-12-12-comparing-web-accessibility-and-console-game-accessibility.md

 ### Subtitles and Captions

 Subtitles are text of the dialogue.
 Captions are text of the dialogue, plus descriptions of other audio like sound effects and music.
-Assuming subtitle and captions tracks have been provided, what options are available?
+Assuming the authors have provided subtitle and captions tracks, what options are available?

 Most games these days have a setting to turn on subtitles.
 Many have subtitles on by default.
 Some also provide a setting for captions, with some offering captions only.
 Some provide settings for the display of this text: text colour, background colour, text size, background opacity.

-On the web the subtitles and captions settings come from the player.These can be styled with CSS.
-The [WCAG Guideline 1.2 – Time-based Media](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_overview#time-based-media) has several Success Criteria about supplying captions and audio descriptions, but doesn't mention customisation of the display of these.
+On the web the subtitles and captions settings come from the player.
+We can style these with CSS.
+The [WCAG Guideline 1.2 – Time-based Media](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_overview#time-based-media) has several Success Criteria about supplying captions and audio descriptions.
+It doesn't mention customisation of the display of these.

 ### Assist mode